 Vice Chancellor’s welcome

-It’s with great pleasure that I welcome you to Western Australia’s largest and most multicultural university.
+It’s with great pleasure that I welcome you to Western Australia’s largest and most preferred university.

-With an expanding global presence, including locations in Perth, Malaysia and Singapore, Curtin University boasts a rich diversity of cultures in its students and staff, and a commitment to international engagement.
+With an expanding global presence, including locations in Western Australia, Malaysia, Singapore, Dubai and Mauritius, Curtin University boasts a rich diversity of cultures in its students and staff, and a commitment to international engagement.
 We also have a long-standing focus on Indigenous education and culture, supported by our Centre for Aboriginal Studies.

 By being exposed to business and industry during their studies, students can expect to graduate career-ready with highly sought-after knowledge, skills and experience.
-In addition, students may be able to benefit from being exposed to research conducted at Curtin that can make a real difference to industry and the community.
+In addition, students can benefit from being exposed to research conducted at Curtin that is making a real difference to industry and the community at national and international levels.

 In recent years, Curtin has experienced a rapid rise up the international university rankings, and as a university that never settles, we will continue to develop existing partnerships and establish new ones in areas relevant to our teaching and research.